js-penguins/hw-w02d01-ajax-weather/readme.md

         - Min temp
         - Max temp
     - It will then pass these as arguments when invoking the `appendToDom()` function.
-4. **Complete the `appendToDom()` function**
+4. **Create the `appendToDom()` function**
-    - This function will take each of these parameters and create appropriate elements for each.
+    - This function will take each of the data properties from parseData as parameters.
-    - It will then append the elements to the DOM.
+    - It will then create and append the elements to the DOM to display the information.

 **Here are some zip codes to test!**
 - 99501 (Anchorage)